What is the Urban Mission Center?

 A missional leader is someone who guides others in discovering and doing their part in God's mission of reconciliation.
 A few indicators we look for include: an ability to adapt to a changing world, asking God-centered versus church-centered questions, a connection with neighbors that is relational versus transactional, and an understanding of God's mission.

-What do you mean by "opportunity of the urban millennium?"
+What do we mean by "opportunity of the urban millennium?"

-Our center isn't necessarily defined by a place, but more as a people.
-Our Temple House community resides in Benton Park West and our administrative office is located at Nebula Coworking, at the heart of the Cherokee neighborhoods.
+We're located in St Louis, MO in the Benton Park West Neighborhood.
+Our administrative office is located at Nebula Coworking, at the heart of the Cherokee neighborhoods.
 This allows us the flexibility to move about the city to where we're needed!